Codes increase certainty no matter the volatility or unknowns ahead

-The net effect increases trust.
-With it can come greater loyalty to the organization.
+The net effect reduces uncertainty and increases trust.
+With it comes greater loyalty to the organization and its aims.

-- Codes of practice typically lay out specific do’s and don’ts that apply to the work of the organization.
+- Codes of practice typically lay out specific do’s and don’ts.
 There may be codes for the whole company, for senior teams, or even participants in standing meetings.
 Sometimes, they’re for specialized units, for example, newsrooms within a larger media company.

 - Codes of ethics express values and aspirations.
 Instead of specifics of what to do, a code of ethics describes how to approach what to do.

 - Some places have one or the other, others have both.
-Or they may preface a code of practice with its underlying ethical principles.
+For example, a code of practice may begin with underlying ethical principles.

 - Developing new codes of practice or codes of ethics

-- Refreshing existing codes to reflect new practices or circumstances
+- Refreshing legacy codes to reflect new practices or circumstances

 - Delivering workshops for staff about new/updated code provisions and how they can be applied

-- Briefing senior management or boards about matters arising from codes, acting as a trusted third party
+- Briefing senior management or boards about matters arising from codes